 Who doesn’t love a good Charlie Brown holiday special?
 For many, it’s impossible to look back on Charlie Brown cartoons without feeling a strong sense of nostalgia.

-A Charlie Brown Christmas follows Charlie as he struggles to conjure up Christmas spirit.
+A Charlie Brown Christmas follows Charlie as he struggles to conjure up the Christmas spirit.
 Although it runs short at just over 25 minutes, A Charlie Brown Christmas may be the best of the series’ holiday specials.

 Classic Christmas Movies